IstinNew/ETL-Pipeline-Ganz-Project/README.md

 # ETL Pipeline Ganz Project

 ## Project Overview
-The ETL Pipeline Ganz project is designed to showcase an end-to-end data engineering pipeline.
+The End-to-end (ETL) Pipeline Ganz project is designed to showcase an end-to-end data engineering pipeline.
 The project involves collecting data through web scraping or APIs, storing the data in a MySQL database, moving the pipeline to the cloud using (Input), and automating the entire data collection and storage process.

 ## How I Built It
 The project is built using Python for data processing, MySQL for data storage, and (Input) for cloud deployment.
 The key steps include: